Nashville Cost of Living: What You Really Need to Budget (2026)

 Neighborhood Rent Differences

-A two-bedroom apartment averages around $2,292, so sharing or choosing a studio can produce meaningful savings.
-Use these neighborhood differences to balance commute, amenities and cost against the broader Nashville housing market and your budget.
+A two-bedroom apartment averages around $2,292, so sharing or choosing a studio can mean meaningful savings.
+Balance commute time, amenities, and cost when choosing a neighborhood.

 Monthly Utilities, Internet, and Phone Costs